Fxkez/FxkeDex/README.md

 ---

 ## 💡 Notes
 FxkeDex is experimental.
 Some features may behave differently depending on runtime environment or game structure.

 ---

 ## 🤝 Credits
 Original Dex++ Explorer:
 https://github.com/AZYsGithub/DexPlusPlus/

-All additional modifications and improvements by FxkeDex contributors
+All additional modifications and improvements by FxkeDex contributors.